 The song’s lyrics are directly related to Rastafarian beliefs.
 Zion is “the promised land”, in the song referring to Ethiopia.
-The lion refers to the Lion of Judah, which appeared on the old royal Ethiopian flag, and represents Haile Selassie, the former Ethiopian emperor whom Rastafarians regard as their Messiah.
+The lion refers to the Lion of Judah, which appeared on the old royal Ethiopian flag, representing Haile Selassie, the former Ethiopian emperor whom Rastafarians regard as their Messiah.

-During his reign he fought for Independence, progress and peace, and he laid the foundation for the abolishment of late colonial slavery and for the creation of a democratic constitution.
+During his reign he fought for Independence, progress and peace.
+He laid the foundation for the abolishment of late colonial slavery and for the creation of a democratic constitution.
 This is a purely rebel coffee!

-The Coffee Quest, Iron Lion seeks to fulfill popular demand in fruity and expressive Ethiopian Natural Coffee with loads of berries, fudge and dark chocolate, and price efficiency in mind.
-It is created by selecting top grade 3 natural lots from various washing stations and blending it to achieve yearly consistent profiling.
+The Coffee Quest Iron Lion seeks to fulfil popular demands in fruity and expressive Ethiopian Natural Coffee with loads of berries, fudge and dark chocolate, and price efficiency in mind.
+We created the lot by selecting top grade 3 natural lots from various washing stations and blending it to achieve yearly consistent profiling.

-In Ethiopia during this season we experienced a cherry price increase from around 15-17Birr/kg to 20-24Birr/kg which benefits the farmers.
+In Ethiopia during the past seasons we experienced a cherry price increase from around 15-17Birr/kg to 20-24Birr/kg which benefits the farmers.

-- In 2020 Daye Bensa received the organic certification for exporting fully organic crops.
+In 2020, Daye Bensa received the organic certification to start exporting fully organic crops.
 The Coffee Quest is following this development closely!